Pratham700/github-search-service/README.md

 2. Clients can then make gRPC calls to the `GithubSearchService` to search for code.

     * Clients need to implement the gRPC client code as per the proto definition.
+    * Required Metadata key for passing the token with request `github-token` having the value of the GitHub Fine-Grained Personal Access Token.
     * Optional search parameters (`sort`, `order`, `per_page`, `page`) can be sent as metadata with the gRPC request.

 ## Author

 * Pratham700
+*